IntelliJ Platform Coding Guidelines

 If you are writing code that you would like to contribute to the IntelliJ Platform (either as a patch or as a plugin), following these guidelines will make it easier for the JetBrains development team to review and accept your changes.

 If you submit patches, we strongly recommend building your patches against the latest version of the code from the Git repository.
 The easiest way to do so is to clone the JetBrains Git repository, track your work in Git, and create patches using the “git format-patch” command.

 Please do your best to follow common Java architectural principles.
-“Effective Java” by Joshua Bloch is a good place to start.
+“Effective Java” by Joshua Bloch is the right place to start.

-Most of the existing functionality of IntelliJ IDEA is covered by functional tests.
-If the area you’re modifying is covered by tests, you must run the tests and make sure that your changes do not introduce any new test failures.
+Functional tests cover most of the existing functionality of IntelliJ IDEA.
+If tests cover the area you’re modifying, you must run the tests and make sure that your changes do not introduce any new test failures.
 It’s also strongly recommended that you provide new functional tests that cover the bugs you fix or the new features that you add.